 An interesting thing an agriculture school from Serbian Zrenjanin has done in order to welcome their freshmen students is, they made special welcome cards for each individual including their picture, name and their rights and duties.
 They present them during an official welcome ceremony.

 4. Cooperation – everyone is good at something.

 The last that we will describe is a community garden, made and processed together by students and teachers.
 That was a good practice presented by a Secondary school Ravne, where they not only took care of the garden for the whole year, but also made some products from the crops at harvest time and gave them as gifts at parents teacher meetings.

 Would you like to get educated more on Preventing Early School Leaving?
-Here at Eramus+ courses we have a course especially designed for learning more about Prevention and what can be done.
+Here at Eramus+ courses by Primera we have a course especially designed for learning more about Prevention and what can be done.

 For more details click here.

 We empower teachers so they can do their job best.

 Primera's support site for writing high quality Erasmus+ mobility projects.